TahereTaha/webserv42/temp_todo_list.md

 	- number

+- [ ] make a parser class that has the method to make subtrees.
+	- [ ] make it work with only terminals and store in the subtree the evaluables.

+- [ ] make this work.
+	server
+	{
+		server_name taha.com;
+		location :80 :90;
+	}
+	server
+	{
+		server_name taha.com;
+		location :80 :100;
+	}

 - [ ] test if the thing that I want to do is posible.
 - [ ] symbol.